engagingnewsproject/enp-platform/wp-content/plugins/custom-twitter-feeds/README.txt

 == Installation ==
 1. Install the Custom Twitter Feeds plugin either via the WordPress plugin directory, or by uploading the files to your web server (in the /wp-content/plugins/ directory).
 2. Activate the Custom Twitter Feeds plugin through the 'Plugins' menu in WordPress.
-3. Navigate to the 'Twitter Feed' settings page to start creating your Twitter feed.
+3. Navigate to the 'Twitter Feeds' settings page to start creating your Twitter feed.
 4. Use the shortcode [custom-twitter-feeds feed=1] in your page, post or widget to display your Twitter feed.

 For simple step-by-step directions on how to set up the Custom Twitter Feeds plugin, please refer to our [setup guide](https://smashballoon.com/doc/setting-up-the-free-custom-twitter-feeds-wordpress-plugin/?twitter?utm_source=twitter-free&utm_medium=readmefile&utm_campaign=readme-setup&utm_content=SetupGuide).